PhonologicalCorpusTools/CorpusTools/docs/source/phonotactic_probability.rst

    the phonotactic probabilities included.

-An example of the “Phonotactic Probability” dialogue box for calculating the probability of the non-word “pidger” [pɪdʒɚ] using unigram position probabilities (using the IPHOD corpus):
+An example of the “Phonotactic Probability” dialogue box for calculating the probability of the non-word “pidger” [pɪdʒɚ], or [P.IH.JH.ER] in Arpabet, using unigram position probabilities (using the IPHOD corpus):

 .. image:: static/phonoprobdialog.png